Where to start?

-- Grow your brand i.e. increase market penetration or share, for example by increasing usage, attracting new customers, or entering new customer segments or markets, and thus sales and profits and / or
+- Grow your brand i.e. increase market penetration or share, for example by attracting new customers, entering new segments or markets, increasing use, and thus sales and profits and / or to

 - Boost your reputation or equity by increasing awareness, or rational or emotional perceptions.

-Of course, these goals are not mutually exclusive.
-What seems apparent however, is that the further a brand extends, the greater the likelihood of dissonance from the core.
-While this implies greater opportunity, and potential for a ‘new’ brand, it also implies greater risk.
+However, the further a brand extends, the greater the potential dissonance from the core.
+While this may imply greater opportunity, and potential for a ‘new’ brand, it also implies greater risk.
 (Figure 3).
-The question then, as George Harris understood, is whether a brand extension or new brand strategy, will inspire greatest success?
+The second question then, as George Harris understood, is whether a brand extension or launching a new brand will inspire greatest success?

-There are two principal brand extension strategies; either brand extension by evolving from the brand core or to realise a vision.
+There are two principal brand extension strategies; either by evolving from the brand core or to realise a brand vision.

 Brand extension from the core requires understanding on the nature of the brand equity, its strengths and weaknesses, and then building on those strengths, or eliminating weaknesses.